YangPiCui/ErgonomicVerticalKeyboard/EVK_v1.3/Case/README.md

 Layer Height = 0.16mm
 Brim & Support Brim = off (turn brims off so that they don't stick to the keycaps)
 See Cura settings in "./CuraSettings/Vega PLA ND=0.3 LH=0.16.curaprofile"
-I have designed the keycaps for a press-fit on the Cherry Switches, but you may have to fine tune your own print settings to achieve this result.
-Once you have fully calibrated your printer, play with the Horizontal Expansion setting in Cura.
+I have designed the keycaps for a press-fit on the Cherry Switches, but you may have to calibrate your own printer to achieve this result.

 KeycapHome x 12 (8 for the home row and 4 for the most bottom row)
 KeycapThumb x 4